UCL-VR/ubiq/Documentation/docs/eventloggingcollectorservice.md

 # Log Collector Service

-The LogCollectorService is an example NodeJs application that joins a room and writes all the Experiment log events in that Room to disk.
+The LogCollectorService is an example NodeJs application that joins a room and writes all the Experiment Log Events (0x2) in that Room to disk.

 The sample is located in the `Node/samples/logcollectorservice` directory.